admibrill/lingmo-wiki/docs/en/wiki/about.md

 # About
 ![LingmoOS](../assets/about/desktop.png)

+Fast, free and full of new features.
+The latest release of Lingmo OS delivers new tools and enhancements for developers, creators, gamers and administrators.

 Lingmo GNU/Linux (Lingmo OS) is a operating system based on Debian GNU/Linux.
 It offers a beautiful Desktop environment, includes software tailored for this environment, and features a unified UI style.
 Lingmo OS aims to provide a smooth and visually appealing desktop experience.

 ## Lightweight and Smooth Experience